rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 Tips: You can try to limit the number of `item_details` from your request, or atleast group it into fewer (or 1 generic) `item_details`.

+### Snap Token Expiry Time

+For regular snap transaction, snap `token` and also the `redirect_url` default lifetime is **24 hours**.
+It can be customized by following "Custom Expiry" section.

+Within that time limit the payment page is available for customer to proceed payment.
+Beyond that, it will shows that the payment page is no longer available.

 ### Note on Core API Get Status

 When a transaction is created on Snap API, it does not immediately assign any payment status on Core API's get-status response.